hpssjellis/pre-migraine/angela-stanton.md

-101 no one can have one migraine ?? what about yoxins that effect Na or K
+101 no one can have one migraine ?? what about toxins that effect Na or K